kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 The purpose of the rough draft and peer review is to give you an opportunity to get feedback on your analysis before the final product.

-Your team will write the rough draft in the `written-report.qmd` file in your project repo and submit the pdf or html to Canvas.
+Your team will write the rough draft in a `written-report.qmd` file in your project repo and submit upload the pdf to the shared Google Drive (link provided on Canvas homepage, at bottom)

-Below is a brief description of the sections to focus on in the draft:
+See "Written Report" section below for a description of each of the sections expected in your report.

-#### Introduction

-The introduction provides motivation and context for your research.
-Describe your topic (citing sources) and provide a concise, clear statement of your research question and hypotheses.

-#### Data

-Identify the source of the data, when and how it was collected, the cases, a general description of relevant variables.
-This section should also include visualizations and summary statistics *relevant to your research question*.

-#### Methodology

-Describe and justify the choice of statistical method(s) used to answer your research question (e.g. modeling choices, inference procedures, etc.).

-#### Results

-Showcase how you arrived at answers to your research question using the techniques we have learned in class (and beyond, if you’re feeling adventurous).

-Provide only the main results from your analysis.
-The goal is not to do an exhaustive data analysis (calculate every possible statistic and perform every possible procedure for all variables).
-Rather, you should demonstrate that you are proficient at asking meaningful questions and answering them using data, that you are skilled in interpreting and presenting results, and that you can accomplish these tasks using R. More is not better.

-As you work on the draft, the focus should be on the analysis and less on crafting the final report. **Your draft must include a reasonable attempt at each analysis component - exploratory data analysis, inference or modeling, and deriving initial results and conclusions.**
+As you work on the draft, the focus should be on the analysis and less on perfecting the presentation of the final report. **Your draft must include a reasonable attempt at each analysis component - exploratory data analysis, inference or modeling, and deriving initial results and conclusions.**

 This part of the project will be graded as follows:

 Total                                                   | 5 pts
 --------------------------------------------------------|-------
 **Introduction**                                        | 1 pt
-**Data**                                                | 1 pt
 **Methodology**                                         | 1 pts
-**Results**                                             | 1 pt
+**Results**                                             | 2 pt
 **Neatness & Organization**                             | 1 pt